Amphiluke/handy-scroll/README.md

 ## Synopsis

-The general purpose of the handy-scroll module is to provide some lengthy containers with a separate horizontal scrollbar, which doesn’t get out of sight when the page is scrolled.
-So, the user will always be able to scroll the container horizontally even if its own scrollbar is outside the viewport.
+handy-scroll is a dependency-free module which can be used to solve the problem of scrolling some lengthy containers horizontally when those containers don’t fit into the viewport.
+The widget is just a scrollbar which is attached at the bottom of the container’s visible area.
+It doesn’t get out of sight when the page is scrolled, thereby making horizontal scrolling of the container much handier.

-:bulb: **Tip:** If you are rather looking for a jQuery plugin with the same functionality, please check out the [floating-scroll project](https://github.com/Amphiluke/floating-scroll) instead.
+:bulb: **Tip:** If you are rather looking for a jQuery plugin with the same functionality, please check out the sister project [floating-scroll](https://github.com/Amphiluke/floating-scroll) instead.

 ## Usage